opencobra/optlang/README.md

 =======

 ### Vision

-__optlang__ provides a common interface to a series of optimization solvers (linear & non-linear) and relies on [sympy](http://sympy.org/en/index.html) for problem formulation (constraints, objectives, variables, etc.).
-Adding new solvers is easy: just sub-class the high-level interface and implement the necessary solver specific routines.
+__optlang__ is a Python package for solving mathematical optimization problems, i.e. maximizing or minimizing an objective function over a set of variables subject to a number of constraints.
+Optlang provides a common interface to a series of optimization tools, so different solver backends can be changed in a transparent way.

+Optlang takes advantage of the symbolic math library [sympy](http://sympy.org/en/index.html) to allow objective functions and constraints to be easily formulated from symbolic expressions of variables (see examples).

 ### Installation